nuagenetworks/nuage-ospdirector/Documentation/20.5/README.rst

   - **Phase 3.3: No Patching Workflow**

-    In this release, this feature is for Tech Preview only.

     In this phase, follow the steps in this document to automatically install all the required Nuage packages on the Overcloud without running the script to patch the image.

   - **Phase 3.4: Create the Dataplane Roles and Update the Node Profiles**